ipsy-md/docs/docs/open-science/research-data-management/bids.md

     !!! note "Check your dicoms"
-        It is a good practice to extract your dicom files and check by yourself the file names to assess that they match with the names stored by heudiconv in the `dicominfo.tsv`.
+        It is a good practice to extract your dicom files and check that file names match with the names stored by heudiconv in the `dicominfo.tsv`.

     !!!
 Danger "Delete .heudiconv"